Tejaaswini28499/Training-Devops/K8 2025/Ingress.md

 what are enterprise loadbalancer support? - exposing one specific ip address

+ Ingress is powerful because you can route multiple backend services with a single Ip address and do path based routing, host based routing, TLS terminatation

+ Ingress controller : Evaluate all the rules defined in you cluster, manages redirection, entrypoint to cluster to the domain subdomain that we have defined in Ingress.yml

 why Ingress ??
 enterprise and TLS load balancing capabalities